Saturday, August 16, 2025

 The boss taunts you with "bring it on" gestures.
 It would have been cooler if it flipped you the bird, but Nintendo is a PG company.

-I'm not sure, but is this supposed to be the surface of a sun?
+Not sure, but is this supposed to be the surface of a sun?
 Even if it's a dying red star that gives off little heat, it should still disintegrate any ships that get anywhere near it.

 Ah hell, forget science, this is awesome.
 I think the star is about to go nova.
 As a second-tier stage, this is quite a bit more difficult than the first-tier stages I've been doing.